np1810/Hadoop_and_MapReduce/README.md

-#HADOOP AND MAPREDUCE
+# HADOOP AND MAPREDUCE

 ---
-Hi, this repo contains some of my work done regarding the BigData, Hadoop and MapReduce.
-It's also a part of Final Project Submission and it'll work as a guide to other newcomers as well.
+Hi, This repo contains some of my work done regarding the BigData, Hadoop and MapReduce.
+It's also a part of Final Project Submission and it'll also work as a guide to other newcomers as well.

   - All MapReduce programs are written in **Python 2** and uses _Hadoop Streaming_
   - **_Outputs_** are also present in the repo
   - Small **_Input Samples_** are also included

 ---
-##Codes
+## Codes
-####COMPULSORY
+##### COMPULSORY
 - [average_length_mapper.py](http://github.com/np1810/Hadoop_and_MapReduce/blob/master/L5_FinalProject/average_length/average_length_mapper.py) [Post and Answer Length Exercise]
 - [average_length_reducer.py](http://github.com/np1810/Hadoop_and_MapReduce/blob/master/L5_FinalProject/average_length/average_length_reducer.py) [Post and Answer Length Exercise]
 - [popular_tags_mapper.py](http://github.com/np1810/Hadoop_and_MapReduce/blob/master/L5_FinalProject/popular_tags/popular_tags_mapper.py) [Top Tags Exercise]